newellbrandon/kastendevhub.github.io/README.md

 ### Blog Posts

+Blog posts are individual markdown files with the name format of `YYYY-MM-DD-title-name.markdown` in the `_posts` directory; using a file suffix of `.md` also works.

+Start by creating your `_authors/yourname.md` biography description with a `images/yourname_headshot.suffix`.

+### Markdown: Front Matter

+https://jekyllrb.com/docs/front-matter/ defines global variables: `layout` and `published` and custom variables used for posts: `date` and `tags`, we don't use `categories` yet.
+The remaining variables are defined by the template, such as: `author` (which should match `_authors/yourname.md`), `image_caption`, etc.

-Blog posts are individual markdown files with the name format of `YYYY-MM-DD-blog-title.markdown` and are stored in the `_posts` directory.
-Any images or media referenced by those posts should be saved to `images/posts/` It is ideal to minimize image file size for quick web page loading and mantaining this repository's capacity quota.
+Any `image` or media referenced by posts should be saved to `images/posts/` It is ideal to minimize image file size for quick web page loading and maintaining this repository's capacity quota.

+#### Drafts and Multiple Authors

+You can actively iterate and/or collaborate by making a post in the `_drafts` folder, omitting a filename date prefix, and reviewing with the `bundle exec jekyll server --drafts` flag.
+Drafts are not generated for the production environment, but they will exist in this public git repository when part of a push, PR, etc. Promote by `git mv _drafts/YOURPOST.md _posts/DATE-YOURPOST.md` and make a pull request when ready.

+The `author` variable accepts multiple authors, each author will get a post count credit and link, but the author icon will show the admin.

+The script `./new_draft_post.sh` leverages [_drafts/_template.md](_drafts/_template.md) and has an example of multiple authors.

+#### Early Publishing and Unpublishing

+__NOT TESTED:__ You can set the publishing `date` variable for the future, but because we do not have a schedule publishing job, it will go out with the next publish operation after that date.

+You can unpublish or hide posts (temporarily or forever) by setting the variable `published: false` and review them locally with the `bundle exec jekyll server --unpublished` flag.
+They remain in git history of this repository.

 ### Pages

-Pages can be either markdown or HTML, saved to the `_pages` directory
+Pages can be either Markdown or HTML, saved to the `_pages` directory.
+Pages generally are used for site-wide resources, e.g.: About, Authors, Contact, Tags, etc.

 ### Contributing